FAQ

 If your student wishes to grant access to you or another third party, they must complete the Student Consent to Release UCSB Financial Aid Information to a Designated Third Party form.
 This form must be completed each academic year and is accessed through My Aid Status.

-The EFC/SAI is a figure used to determine your student's Financial Aid.
-The calculation of the EFC/SAI is based on the information that you provided on your FAFSA.
+The SAI is a figure used to determine your student's Financial Aid.
+The calculation of the SAI is based on the information that you provided on your FAFSA.
 This figure is not an actual amount that you must pay but an approximation of how much you should reasonably be able to contribute to your student’s educational expenses this academic year.

 • What if Extraordinary Circumstances have Reduced My Ability to Pay for College?